 CMMC Level 3

-CMMC Level 5 requires an organization to optimize its process implementation across the business.
+CMMC Level 3 requires an organization to optimize its process implementation across the business.
 Level 5 focuses on the protection of CUI and consists of 110+ security practices as defined in NIST 800-172.
 Level 5 is considered an Expert Cyber Hygiene.
 Organizations attaining Level 3 will require triennial government-led assessments.

 The CMMC consists of 17 domains with each tier layering additional processes and practices for each domain.